InnoPhaseIoT/talaria_two_azure/examples/prov_dev_client_ll_sample/README.md

 ### Notes

-#### The equivalent steps for RSA
+#### RSA Specific OpenSSL key and cert generation steps

-- In the example above, we have covered the OpenSSL commands for ECC.
-The equivalent steps and variations to replicate the same for the RSA is detailed below :
+- In the example above, we have covered the OpenSSL commands for key and certificate generation for ECC.
+The equivalent steps and variations to achieve provisioning for the RSA is detailed below :

 	- Generate a Root CA private key